 On written demand stating a proper purpose, a holder of shares of a corporation for at least six months immediately preceding the holder’s demand, or a holder of at least five percent of all of the outstanding shares of a corporation, is entitled to examine and copy, at a reasonable time, the corporation’s books, records of account, minutes, and share transfer records relating to the stated purpose.
 The examination may be conducted in person or through an agent, accountant, or attorney.

 David F. Johnson presented “Trust Issues In Divorce Proceedings” on November 17, 2021.
-This presentation covered trust issues that arise in divorce disputes, such as spouses creating an irrevocable trust, fraud claims to void a trust, conflict of interest issues raised by the same attorney drafting both spouse’s estate/trust documents, characterization of trust assets and
+This presentation covered trust issues that arise in divorce disputes, such as spouses creating an irrevocable trust, fraud claims to void a trust, conflict of interest issues raised by the same attorney drafting both spouse’s estate/trust documents,

 In Hotze v.
 In Mgmt., LLC, family members sued each other over control of a family business.
 No. 14-18-00995-CV, 2021 Tex.
 App.
 LEXIS 5821 (Tex.
 App.—Houston [14th Dist.]
 July 22, 2021, no pet. history).
 Three of the brothers ended up with greatly increased control of the company after debt the company owed to a partnership formed by the three brothers was partially converted into company stock.
 Id.
 Two other brothers and other associated parties filed two lawsuits, bringing both individual and derivative claims, which were consolidated for trial.
 “A key issue in the case was whether the promissory note between Troika and CECO authorized a partial conversion of debt for stock.”
 Id.
 The trial court concluded that it did, and instructed the jury to that effect.
 The two brothers appealed.